 Dance teacher at the College, Kirsty, has created a blog to help Dance students with the theoretical side of the course, looking in detail at the specifics of what’s involved in studying Dance at A Level.
 This is ideal for students who are looking to take Dance A Level in September, as it gives a great insight into the kind of content that you’ll be covering.
 Click here to visit the blog.

-Five GCSE Grade 4s including Maths & English Language.
+Five GCSEs including Maths & English Language: a minimum of three GCSEs at Grade 4 and two GCSEs at Grade 5.
 You must also successfully pass an audition.

 What is it?